Ife41/finlite-idor-detection/README.md

 # Custom SAST Rules for IDOR/BOLA Detection

 Static analysis rules and a CI/CD pipeline that catch IDOR (Insecure Direct Object Reference, also known as Broken Object Level Authorization) before code reaches production.
 Tested against [FinLite](https://github.com/Ife41/finlite-vulnerable-webapp), a fintech-style app built specifically as a target.
+The pipeline also runs a dependency vulnerability scan, so known-vulnerable third-party packages are caught the same way custom code flaws are.

 IDOR is one of the most common vulnerabilities in financial applications, and it doesn't follow one detectable pattern.
 Generic scanners tend to catch injection bugs easily but miss authorization logic almost entirely, since that depends on how a specific app is written.
 This project takes a different approach: rules written for known-vulnerable patterns found in a real codebase, rather than relying on off-the-shelf detection to catch something it was never designed to catch.